medialab/xan/docs/cmd/search.md

     $ xan slice -l 10 people.csv | xan search --patterns - --pattern-column name file.csv > matches.csv

+Now this command is also able to perform search-adjacent operations:

+    - Replacing matches with -R/--replace or --replacement-column
-This command can also count the number of matches and report it in a new column, using the -c/--count flag.
+    - Reporting the total number of matches in a new column with -c/--count

-This command is able to replace matched values through the -R/--replace flag and the --replacement-column flag when combined with --patterns & --pattern-column.
+    - Reporting a breakdown of number of matches per query given through --patterns with -B/--breakdown.

+For instance:

+Reporting number of matches:

+    $ xan search -s headline -i france -c france_count file.csv

 Cleaning thousands separators (usually commas "," in English) from numerical columns: